Khadir Bet

 Khadir Bet is an island located in the Great Rann of Kutch in Gujarat, India.
 It spans around 200 square kilometers.
 It is known for its archaeological significance, particularly as the site of the ancient Indus Valley Civilization city of Dholavira, also a UNESCO world heritage site.

 The term "Khadir" is derived from the Kutchi word "Khad", which translates to "grass".
-In 2022, a new 24.5 km road connecting Khadir Bet to Bhachau Taluka was sanctioned by the government, reducing travel distance and improving accessibility to the Dholavira World Heritage Site.
+NH927C (called Road to Heaven) connects it to Lodran in the east, and the NH754K to Khavda in the west.
+Road to Infinity, a newer north-to-south 24.5 km road connecting Bambhanka on Khadir Bet to Ekal in Bhachau Taluka via salt desert and tortoise-shaped tiny Hanuman Bet island which was approved in 2022 and completed in 2026, reduced Khadir Bet to Bhachau distance from earlier 150 km to now just 75 km, thus also improved accessibility to the Dholavira World Heritage Site.

 Geography

 It lies in the Great Rann of Kutch, approximately 5 kilometers from the mainland.
 Khadir Bet is triangular, with sharp cliffs on its northern edge rising up to 125 meters, while the southern part slopes gently into the surrounding salt flats.
 The southern part slopes gently into the surrounding salt flats.
 The geology of Khadir Island consists mainly of sandstones, claystone, and fossiliferous limestone, with cultivable soil in some areas.

 In July 2023, researchers from the Gujarat Ecological Education and Research Foundation (GEERF) documented the presence of Salsola oppositifolia, a halophytic (salt-tolerant) shrub typically found around the Mediterranean Sea, including regions of Italy and Northern Africa, for the first time in India at Khadir Bet.